mhansen/graphviz-docs/content/en/docs/attrs/searchsize.md

 types:
 - int
 used_by: G
+description: During network simplex, the maximum number of edges with negative cut values to search when looking for an edge with minimum cut value.
 ---
-During network simplex, the maximum number of edges with negative cut values to search when looking for one with minimum cut value.